dhuynh38/Flairsheet/README.md

   mongo

 EXPLANATION: the mongod command starts up the database server and allow you to connect to the database.
 The mongo comamnd opens up a terminal for the database that allows you to run commands on the database and what is stored in the database itself.
 Basically, allows you to make queries.
+This is an explanation of how to use mongodb locally.
+However, we will use a free database for testing purposes that everyone will have access to.
+See MongoCompass installation for further explanation.

 ## Pull down the respository ##
 1) Go to the flairsheet repo.